 Learn to say no if you don’t know how.
 Women are socially raised to always say yes, and put the needs of others before ourselves.
 While taking care of others is a beautiful thing, if it comes at the expense of taking care of ourselves, eventually we won’t have anything to give!
 Practice saying no with grace, and without apology or guilt.
 With practice it will come easier.

-3. Batch the things you do in your schedule, so that you can be present
+3. Batch the things you do

 Instead of being swayed by whatever comes at you – phone calls, text messages, emails, or requests from others – take charge of your time.
 Make decisions about what’s essential, and then batch it.
 This means deciding when you are catching up on news, spending quality time with your kids, checking your email, answering phone calls, cooking, exercising, relaxing, or working.
 Shut down the things you are not doing.
 Know that all you need to do is the activity you are doing, so you can do it fully and be present while you do it.